-Lecture 1: Wednesday, May 1, 2019 – 1:30 – 3:30PM
+Lecture 1: THURSDAY October 3, 2019 – 1:30 – 3:30PM

 Presenter: Dr. Anthony Martin

 Dr. Anthony Martin DNM, DHSDC, PhD, RNCP is a clinical nutritionist and a Registered Nutritional Consulting Practitioner (RNCP) who has a passion for functional health care.
-He has over 40 years experience and treated tens of thousands of men and women from all over the world.
+He has over 40 years experience and has treated tens of thousands of men and women from all over the world.
 He is the author of almost a dozen books, including the best selling Eat Fat Get Lean, Serial Killers: Two Hormones Who Want You Dead, Are You Built For Cancer?, and Medical Crisis.

 Click **here** for Dr. Martin’s website and internet podcasts